MY PHILOSOPHY

 Coaching nonprofit staff working at Native-led nonprofits in the areas of sustainable fundraising, program development and M&E.

-Building toolkits for non-Tribal environmental organizations seeking to improve Tribal and Indigenous engagement in conservation, recreation, and climate.
+Building frameworks for non-Tribal environmental organizations seeking to improve Tribal and Indigenous collaboration in conservation, recreation, and climate.

 Training for graduate students and researchers in the areas of community engagement, proposal and project development, grant writing & research, participatory research methodologies, and Indigenous sciences and research methodologies.